 PeopleOn all our trips we want to put money directly back into the local communities we visit.
 We camp throughout this trip and our park fees and permit fees are used for the upkeep and maintenance of the Mount Kenya National Park and the Ol Pejeta Conservancy.
 We encourage clients to visit the local markets and to pay market price, where fair and reasonable.
 All food supplied on the trail is sourced fresh from local markets.
 We place a strong emphasis on the importance of sourcing locally wherever possible and illustrate the value of this for the local communities to our clients.

-Local teams of guides, cooks and porters are employed to lead and assist our expeditions on the ground in tandem with the international guide and doctor who travel with each trip.
-Our local guides are highly experienced and very familiar with the expedition route, local history, cultures and customs of the region.
+Our Earth's Edge team of guides, cooks and porters are employed to lead and assist our expeditions on the ground along with the expedition leader and doctor on the expedition.
+Our Earth's Edge guides are highly experienced and very familiar with the expedition route, local history, cultures and customs of the region and are happy to share this knowledge on the trail.
 They also have detailed knowledge of the local wildlife which they are happy to share.
 We also visit a rhino sanctuary within Ol Pejeta Conservancy and get to see the animals up close.